julesjacobsen/exomiser-applet/Readme.md

 ## 1. Exomiser applet

+The code for the applet is in the `exomiser/` directory.

 ### Using the applet:

 The applet can be used on the command line (with [dx-toolkit](https://github.com/dnanexus/dx-toolkit)) or on the UI.